maciejwalkowiak/java-cli-project-template/README.md

 ## 🤔 How to use

-Build an executable JAR:
+Run tests & build an executable JAR:

 ```
 $ ./mvnw package
 ```

-Build a native image:
+Run tests as native image & build a native executable:

 ```
 $ ./mvnw package -Pnative